 If you see this after your page is loaded completely, leafletJS files are missing.

-Mount Bosavi stands some 40 km apart from the Central Range – main mountain ridge of Papua New Guinea.
-This extinct volcano is 2,507 m high and it rises above the surroundings for 1,887 m.
+Mount Bosavi stands some 40 km apart from the Central Range – the main mountain ridge of Papua New Guinea.
+This extinct volcano is 2,507 m high and it rises above the surroundings by 1,887 m.
 It has not erupted for some 250,000 years.

-The summit of this volcano has collapsed long ago forming an extensive crater which is some 4 km wide and 1 km deep.
-Everything – surroundings of the mountain, its crater and even the steep rims of the crater are covered with a pristine rainforest.
+The summit of this volcano has collapsed long ago forming an extensive crater that is some 4 km wide and 1 km deep.
+Everything – surroundings of the mountain, its crater, and even the steep rims of the crater are covered with a pristine rainforest.

 Few people live in this area.
 It could be different in earlier times but as white people arrived in the 20th century, local people caught new diseases and many died.

 Nobody lives in the crater of Bosawi or its slopes.
 But north from the mountain there are four groups of native people (Bosavi kalu – Bosavi people) – Kaluli, Ologo, Walulu and Wisesi, all speaking in Non-Austronesian languages.
 First contact of Kaluli with white people took place in 1940ies.
 But even these people know rather little about Mount Bosavi and not too many visit it.

 As anywhere else in the world, also Mount Bosavi has altitude zonation – higher up in the mountain the climate conditions differ from the climate in lowlands and species composition near the top is different than elsewhere – it is cold and wet here.
 Above the 2,000 m height the trees in the forest are low, covered with epiphytes and the ground is covered with a wet carpet of moss.
 Diverse climatic conditions lead to a high diversity of the plant and animal species: on Mount Bosavi this diversity is very high.
 Here live numerous birds of paradise, exotic orchids.